 Once you do that the following options appear in the left sidebar:

-You can, therefore, display a "Secondary progress" in percentage or in dynamic data, and then further adjust it from the slider or by inserting the increment value in the corresponding box:
+You can, therefore, display a "Secondary progress" as a static value or in dynamic data, and then further adjust it from the slider or by inserting the increment value in the corresponding box:

 Add as many nodes as you want at this step.
 In the below example we have five nodes, and the secondary progress increment value is "three", meaning that it will be shown for the first three nodes:

 If you want to customize your "Progress Bar" element even further, you can do so by accessing the "Currently styling" options of the left sidebar.